LEVIXDDLMAO/LEVIXDDLMAO/README.md

 ## Yo Kade / Z / Levi Here
-I am an FNF stan not one of thoese werid ones who make 18+ things makes nerdy things
+I am an FNF stan not one of thoese werid ones who make bad things

+makes nerdy things

-I simp for Nene and Sarv <3 // they are too cute taken by an amazing woman <333
+I simp for Nene and Sarv <3 // they are too cute

+taken by an amazing woman <333
 ## I work on tons of things rn // please take your time with me i am slow
 - Swag Engine ( Better then funked )